 The budgie is equally well known as the parakeet; the other common names are budgerigar and Australia budgerigar.

 The taxonomical name for the budgie is Melopsittacus undulatus.
 Although this bird is frequently known as a parakeet, in reality, the budgie is just one species among several parakeets native to Australia.

 There are two types of budgies common to the pet trade—the American budgie or parakeet, and the English budgie.
 The American variety is the one most commonly found in pet stores, while the type often seen in exhibitions and shows is the larger English budgie.
-English budgies have a different appearance than American budgies but both types belong to the same species, Melopsittacus undulatus.
+English budgies have a different appearance than American budgies but both types belong to the same species.

 Origin and History

-The budgie and other parakeet species are native to Austrailia, where they are still found in huge flocks in grasslands, although these wild species are slightly smaller than the birds normally found in pet stores, which have now undergone decades of captive breeding.
+The budgie and other parakeet species are native to Australia, where they are still found in huge flocks in grasslands.
+These wild species, however, are slightly smaller than the birds normally found in pet stores, which have now undergone decades of captive breeding.

 The English naturalist John Gould brought the budgie to Europe around 1838, where they quickly became favorites as pets.
 By 1894, Australia banned export budgies, leading to a lucrative breeding business in Europe.
 The bird was slow to find its way to America, arriving about 1920, but became wildly popular by the 1950s.